swiftlang/swift/docs/Modules.rst

 .. admonition:: FIXME

   Write this section.
 Submodules are basically like hierarchical modules except that they live in the top-level module's file.
+Swift submodules are not in scope for 1.0.

 Import Search Paths